 - Planning for Academic Success at Southwestern (PASS Program)

 Planning for Academic Success at Southwestern (PASS) is a program that has been designed to provide students on academic probation or warning with one-on-one support to help them build their academic skills, maintain academic focus, and gain confidence while learning to overcome specific academic difficulties.

-During bi-weekly individual academic counseling sessions we track the students’ progress, strategize for optimum academic performance, and provide support as students work on specific areas of difficulty.
+During bi-weekly individual academic counseling sessions, we track the student’s progress, strategize for optimum academic performance, and provide support as the student works on specific areas of difficulty.
 The meetings are designed to provide students with knowledge and resources, as well as to immediately put into practice new tips, techniques, and systems to become academically successful.